 We grant stock options to our employees, board members, and consultants.
 At the date of grant, we determine the fair value of a stock option award and recognize compensation expense over the requisite service period, or the vesting period of such stock option award, which is two or three years.
-The fair value of the stock option award is calculated using the Black-Scholes option-pricing model (the "calculated fair value").
+The fair value of the stock option award is calculated using the Black-Scholes option-pricing model.
 The Black-Scholes option-pricing model requires us to apply judgment and use highly subjective assumptions, including expected stock option life, expected volatility, expected average risk-free interest rates, and expected forfeiture rates.
-For the year ended December 31, 2019, our assumptions and estimates used for the calculated fair value of stock options granted in 2019 were as follows:
+For the year ended December 31, 2022, our assumptions and estimates used to determine the fair value of stock options granted in 2022 were as follows:

-2019 Grants June
+2022 Grants May June

-Estimated fair value per share of options granted: \$ 3.72
+Estimated fair value per share of options granted: \$ 9.93 \$ 6.72

 Assumptions:

-Dividend yield 7.5%
+Dividend yield 2.6 % 3.9 %

-Risk-free rate of return 1.9%
+Risk-free interest rate 2.9 % 3.4 %

-Common stock price volatility 47.6%
+Expected market price volatility 63.6 % 64.9 %

-Expected average life of stock options (in years) 4.5
+Average expected life of stock options (in years) 4.5 4.5

 Historically, our estimates and underlying assumptions have not materially deviated from our actual reported results and rates.
 However, we base assumptions we use on our best estimates, which involves inherent uncertainties based on market conditions that are outside of our control.
 If actual results are not consistent with the assumptions we use, the stock-based compensation expense reported in our consolidated financial statements may not be representative of the actual economic cost of stock-based compensation.
 For example, if actual employee forfeitures significantly differ from our estimated forfeitures, we may be required to adjust our consolidated financial statements in future periods.
-As of December 31, 2019, using our current assumptions and estimates, we anticipate recognizing \$0.1 million in gross compensation expense through 2020 related to unvested stock options outstanding.
+As of December 31, 2022, using our current assumptions and estimates, we anticipate recognizing less than \$0.1 million in gross compensation expense through 2023 related to unvested stock options outstanding.

 If we grant additional stock options in the future, we would be required to recognize additional compensation expense over the vesting period of such stock options in our consolidated statement of operations.
-As of December 31, 2019, we had 162,767 shares available for grant in the future.
+As of December 31, 2022, we had 126,276 shares available for grant in the future.